 ERP implementation takes too long

-An ERP implementation’s timeline is often determined by a variety of criteria, including the size of the organization, management expectations, customization complexity, availability of resources, and the number of users.
+An ERP implementation’s timeline is often determined by a variety of criteria, including the size of the organization, management expectations, customization complexity, availability of resources, and of course, the number of users.
 From several months up to several years is required for successful deployment.

 ERP is an IT system and, as such, belongs under the IT division